 Durable underwear: Every layer on the Camino counts, even your undies.
 Avoid uncomfortable chafing with boxer briefs for men and a bikini cut underwear for women (with lightweight, moisture-wicking material, if possible).
 In this instance, comfort and performance go hand in hand.

 Base layers (male)(female): Wandering from alpine passes to hot plains and wet hillsides, the Camino is a delicate dance in layering.
 Regulating body temperature is a constant battle along the trail, and base layers play a key role.
 Cotton and down do not typically thrive on the trail, but lightweight wool, fleece and synthetic base layers tend to fare much better.
 Plus, these materials can be easily washed in a shower at night and be dry by morning.

-Shower bag: One of Jusino’s Camino hacks is a lightweight, waterproof shower bag with a hook, which can make the trail-shower experience much more enjoyable, as many hostel showers do not have shelves or dry places to keep your stuff.
+Shower bag: One of Jusino’s Camino hacks is a lightweight, waterproof shower bag with a hook, which can make the trail-shower experience much more enjoyable.
+(Many hostel showers do not have shelves or dry places to keep your stuff.)

 Keep toiletries to a minimum, as you carry everything you bring on your back.
 In fact, many hostels will have a surplus of toiletries, discarded from hikers learning this lesson the hard way.

 Travel Journal: Want to remember the Camino?
 Jusino recommends bringing a journal and taking trail notes for 15 minutes every night before bed.
 By the end of the trip, those small memories form a much larger, and lasting, story.

 Where is the trail?: Donde está el Camino?